mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-js/_index.md

 ### Bindings and locations

-This app adds a channel header button and a `/node-example send` command.
+This app adds a channel header button and a `/node-example send` slash command.
 In order to register these locations, there is a `POST` handler for the `/bindings` endpoint on your app's API.

 ### Functions and forms